uiwebkit/icons/readme.md

 # Uni Icons Kit

-Uni Icons Kit is a set of Web Components (Custom Elements) to use Material Design Icons and FA Icons in declarative style.
+Uni Icons Kit is a set of Web Components & Custom Elements to use Material Design Icons, Bootstrap Icons, Font Awesome Icons and Country flags in the declarative style.

 Uni Icons Kit components have two modes:
-1. Custom Element with Uni template - `100%` convenience;
+1. Custom Element - `100%` convenience;
+2. Web Component - `100%` security;
-2. Custom Element Wrapper for you own html template - `100%` customization;
+3. Custom Element Wrapper - `100%` customization;

-Uni Icons Kit takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components (Custom Elements) that run in any browser supporting the Custom Elements v1 spec.
+Uni Icons Kit takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components & Custom Elements that run in any browser supporting the Custom Elements v1 spec.

-Uni Icons Kit components are just Web Components (Custom Elements), so they work in any major framework or with no framework at all.
+Uni Icons Kit components are just HTML Web Components & Custom Elements, so they work in any major framework or with no framework at all.

 ## Getting Started